 What do we do with your data?
 We process people’s data for several purposes including:

-• Scheduling public education and managing outreach services.
+- Scheduling Dog School classes, public education and managing outreach services.

 This list is not exhaustive and may be added to from time to time as the nature of our services or operations change.

 Data Analysis: To communicate with you more effectively, better understand your preferences and ability to support our work, we may analyse your data.

 We like to find out about your personal motivation for supporting Dogs Trust and your experience as a supporter.
 This helps us to give you the information about products and services relevant to you.
 In some instances, we may carry out research and/or analysis of the personal information that you have provided to us and add publicly available information (such as public records or social media) to help us tailor our communication to you, this may include wealth screening.
 We do this to create a fuller picture of our supporters to improve our service and to manage our contact with you in an appropriate way and cost-effective way.
 This information could include things like your interests, preferences and the level of any potential donations.

 We also do statistical analysis and profiling of aggregated data to help us understand how to improve and better support our mission.
 This uses aggregated data that does not identify any individuals.
 If you have any questions about what we do with your data, contact us and we can give you more information.

 Dogs Trust does not engage in any form of automated decision making with respect personal data.

 What types of personal data do we process:

 For our various activities, we process a range of categories of personal data.
 The categories of data we process as an organisation are: